TGreenizan/Assignment1/README.md

+# Activity-4
+## Coinsquare FinTech Case Study

+How does this company use technology to their advantage?
+Why are they considered a FinTech company?

+Coinsquare is using a 100% proprietary platform.
+They are SSL & 2FA enabled and are focusing on having 95% of coins in cold storage.
+They also run multiple encryptions and utilize distributed backups.
+From the point of difference they are focusing on a Customer driven Experience.
+Coinsquare is providing low transparent fees, no trading minimum and a very approachable exchange. as they are focused on Crypto currencies they are a challenger in Fintech.

 # Assignment One - Fintech BootCamp

 # DarwinAI - *Build AI you can trust.*

 ![](https://github.com/TGreenizan/Assignment1/blob/main/DarwinAI.png?raw=true)

 ## Overview and Origin DarwinAI

-DarwinAI is looking for a scalable end to end solution when it comes to operator efficiency, increased product quality, transparency and overall production cost savings through the Explainable AI (XAI) platform.
+DarwinAI is developing a scalable end to end AI solution.
+They are looking to improve on existing systems in the areas of operator efficiency, increased product quality, transparency and overall production cost savings through the Explainable AI (XAI) platform.

-XAI is a direct result of the years of research and development completed by Dr Alexander Wong and his team at the University of Waterloo.
+Explainable AI (XAI) is a direct result of the years of research and development completed by Dr Alexander Wong and his team at the University of Waterloo.
 The Explainable AI (XAI) platform has been the core system utilized by DarwinAI to open the "black box" of AI.
 Dr Alexander Wong is currently the Canada Research Chair in Artificial Intelligence and Medical Imaging at the University of Waterloo.
 As Dr Alexander Wong has said **“we are using AI to analyze AI”**.

 Founded in 2017, the DarwinAI team founders include Dr Alexander Wong, Arif Virani, Brendan Chwyl, Francis Li, Gary Pacheco, Mohammad Shafiee, and Sheldon Fernandez.
 At this time DarwinAI has roughly 50 employees located at their Waterloo, Ont Headoffice.
 The company is for profit, Private and has raised $11.9 Million in funding over 5 rounds.
 The most recent seed round was January 6, 2021.